1Password/terraform-provider-onepassword/CONTRIBUTING.md

 go generate
 ```

-## Sign Your Commits
+## Sign your commits

 To get your PR merged, we require you to sign your commits.

-Fortunately, this has become very easy to [set up](https://developer.1password.com/docs/ssh/git-commit-signing/)!
+### Sign commits with `1Password`

+You can also sign commits using 1Password, which lets you sign commits with biometrics without the signing key leaving the local 1Password process.

+Learn how to use [1Password to sign your commits](https://developer.1password.com/docs/ssh/git-commit-signing/).

+### Sign commits with `ssh-agent`

+Follow the steps below to set up commit signing with `ssh-agent`:

+1. Generate an SSH key and add it to ssh-agent
+2. Add the SSH key to your GitHub account
+3. Configure git to use your SSH key for commit signing

+### Sign commits `gpg`

+Follow the steps below to set up commit signing with `gpg`:

+1. Generate a GPG key
+2. Add the GPG key to your GitHub account
+3. Configure git to use your GPG key for commit signing